pytorch/torchtune/docs/source/basics/messages.rst

 Messages are a core component in torchtune that govern how text and multimodal content is tokenized.
 It serves as the common interface for all tokenizer and datasets APIs to operate on.
 Messages contain information about the text content, which role is sending the text content, and other information relevant for special tokens in model tokenizers.
 For more information about the individual parameters for Messages, see the API ref for :class:`~torchtune.data.Message`.
-Here, we briefly discuss how to create messages, format messages, and tokenize messages.

 .. _creating_messages: